coastwatch-training/CoastWatch-Tutorials/Tutorial2-timeseries-compare-sensors/R/Tutorial2-timeseries_compare_sensors.md

 -   Using **rerddap** to extract data from a rectangular area of the ocean over time
--   Retrieve information about a dataset from ERDDAP
+-   Retrieving information about a dataset from ERDDAP
 -   Comparing results from different sensors
 -   Averaging data spatially
 -   Producing timeseries plots